Setting Up Your Company

 2. Pick a Unique Company Name

-• Unique and not already registered with Companies House
+• Unique on the Companies House register

-• Free of restricted or sensitive words (e.g. “Royal”, “Bank”)
+• No restricted or sensitive terms

 3. Appoint at Least One Director

-• Not disqualified from being a director
+• Not disqualified from acting as a director

 4. Decide on Shareholders